By Oli James, Technical Director

 We supply prefabricated Spandrel panels and Gable panels which eliminate blockwork at gables and party walls.
 The speed of build can help you get the building wind and watertight quicker, allowing follow-on trades earlier access to complete their work.

 With attic roofs, this type of truss package includes chipboard flooring for the attic floor and plywood for the dormer cheeks.
 With areas of flat roof, it includes flat roof firrings and flat roof plywood.

 Tilt Fillet is a multipurpose piece of timber that can be used for all types of building projects.
 The treated timber is ideal for use to fill gaps between joists connected at an angle or to add a slight pitch to a flat roof to allow water to run off.
 A firring is a piece of wood that has been cut along the full length diagonally.
 Firrings prevent a sharp corner from damaging the felt or membrane and allow water to run-off easily.

 Mill Green Outlet Village is a brand-new McArthur Glen Designer Outlet based in Cannock, Staffordshire.
 The project consisted of eight large blocks covering an area of approximately 27,000m2, with all blocks constructed from steel portal frames split over multiple levels.

-The team at DTE Ilkeston designed, manufactured and supplied roof trusses for the project over an eight-month period with more than forty deliveries of trusses being made to the site.
+The design team at Ilkeston manufactured and supplied roof trusses for the project over an eight-month period with more than forty deliveries of trusses being made to the site.